jods4/OracleApmPatcher/README.md

 # OracleApmPatcher
-This tool uses Mono Cecil to instrument `Oracle.ManagedDataAccess.dll` with `ActvitiySource`.
+This tool uses Mono Cecil to instrument `Oracle.ManagedDataAccess.dll` with `ActivitySource`.

 ## Usage
 Run `OraclePatcher Oracle.ManagedDataAccess.dll` on the command line.